Strategies for Creating Safer Workplaces

 Domestic violence in relationships affects the lives and impacts on the safety of many employees working in Manitoba everyday.
 This section has been designed to

 give workplaces a starting point to support employees, develop strategies and provide links to resources/information.
+For more information on safety planning outside of the workplace please visit our Safety Planning page.

 Supporting Employees Experiencing Violence in Relationships